ComicalCache/rOSt/.github/README.md

 For more information about the project, please visit the [wiki](https://github.com/0xffset/rOSt/wiki), this readme is meant to give a quick overview of the project for developers and anyone interested.

+If you are interested in contributing to the project, please visit the [Contributing file](https://github.com/0xffset/rOSt/blob/main/CONTRIBUTING.md).

 ### Structure

 The project is divided into multiple folders: